andriaioannides2012-hub/madymo-child-cyclist-helmet-assessment/README.md

 | Neck flexion, NeckLow R2 (rad) | 0.25 | 0.2 – 0.3 |
 | Lumbar rotation (rad) | 0.51 | 0.47 – 0.55 |

-Of 58 configurations, 2 crashed due to joint extrapolation beyond defined range, and 9 produced numerically invalid results (HIC15 > 10,000) confirmed by MADYMO solver warnings.
+Of 58 configurations, 3 crashed due to joint extrapolation beyond defined range, and 9 produced numerically invalid results (HIC15 >.
 The remaining 46 valid runs were used for analysis.

 ---